luis33338/battlestax-tutorial/TUTORIAL.md

 ![gameSlice](./tutorial/gameSlice.png)

-Lets discuss some of the parameters in `createSlice`.
+Lets discuss some of the parameters in `createSlice`:

+* `createSlice` - Takes an options object as its argument, with these options:
-`initialState` - The initial state value for this slice of state.
+* `initialState` - The initial state value for this slice of state.
-`name` - A string name for this slice of state.
+* `name` - A string name for this slice of state.
 Generated action type constants will use this as a prefix.
-`reducers` - An object containing Redux "case reducer" functions (functions intended to handle a specific action type.)
+* `reducers` - An object containing Redux "case reducer" functions (functions intended to handle a specific action type.)

+We will set our initialState to `id:""`, so `id` is an empty string until a game is initialized and a game `id` is set as part of the state.